 The health and well-being of our students is our highest priority as we continue to closely monitor the novel coronavirus (COVID-19).
 Ongoing and changing travel restrictions have presented unique challenges for students in planning for future international education.

 While our office is currently accepting applications for long-term programs taking place in future terms, OSU has instituted a pandemic travel ban for all faculty, staff, and student travel.
 This restriction on travel is in place until further notice.
-Long-term program applications do not guarantee participation and are subject to review (please see the Petition to Study Abroad below).
+Program applications do not guarantee participation and are subject to review (please contact our office regarding a petition to study abroad).